-The Wishy-Washy: The character is basically spineless, and his/her inability to make decisions or take responsibility is a hallmark of their general cowardice.
+- The Wishy-Washy: The character is basically spineless, and their inability to make decisions or take responsibility is a hallmark of their general cowardice.
 Often selfish to some extent — the basic reason for their indecision is that they want to have their cake and eat it, and choosing one thing may mean rejecting another.

-The Cloudcuckoolander: Decisions are a bit too reality based and permanent for them, and usually a warning signal of Growing Up Sucks.
+- The Cloudcuckoolander: Decisions are a bit too reality-based and permanent for them, and usually a warning signal of Growing Up Sucks.
 Thus, they consciously avoid them.

-The Empathic Fence-Sitter: Decisions might offend or damage someone, and that's not something they want to deal with, so they dodge decisions where possible.
+- The Empathic Fence-Sitter: Decisions might offend or damage someone, and that's not something they want to deal with, so they dodge decisions where possible.

-The Insecure/Submissive: They don't trust their own judgement, and/or aren't willing to take responsibility should their decision backfire.
+- The Insecure/Submissive: They don't trust their own judgement, and/or aren't willing to take responsibility should their decision backfire.
 They might make a decision under pressure, but have no confidence in it.
 Will often cling to someone who will make the decisions and take the responsibility from them.

 Note: One highly stressful decision that causes dithering does not make this trope.
 However, a pattern of indecision, even if they are all arguably important issues (i.e. a character who "coasts" because they can't decide what they want out of life) does.